Songhwa-Rossana/CC3007_ML/README.md

 # CC3007_ML
 all lab reports/assignments of CC3007 Machine Learning at SEIG

-in this repository, I merely share the answers to either assignments or labs, no more details supply
+in this repository, I merely share the solutions to either assignments or labs, no more details supply

 if possible, please get in touch with me via e-mail: rossana1997a@gmail.com